November 27, 2018

 <table> <thead> <tr> <td>Name</td> <td>ID</td> </tr> </thead> <tbody> <tr *ngFor="let row of tableData"> <td>{{row.name}}</td> <td>{{row.id}}</td> </tr> </tbody> </table> |

-The tableData property is defined in the corresponding component.ts file.
+We define the tableData property in the corresponding component.ts file.

 // app.component.ts import { Component, OnInit} from '@angular/core'; @Component({ selector: 'my-app', templateUrl: './app.component.html', styleUrls: [ './app.component.css' ] }) export class AppComponent implements OnInit { name = 'Angular'; tableData = []; ngOnInit() { for (let i = 0; i < 1000; i++) { this.tableData.push({ name: 'Name' + i, id: i }); } } } |